wu87988622/ohara/docs/src/rest/rest-workers.rst

     }

   As mentioned before, ohara provides default to most settings.
-You can just input name, nodeNames and jars to run a worker cluster.
+You can just input nodeNames to run a worker cluster.

 Example Request
   .. code-block:: json

     {
-      "name": "wk",
       "nodeNames": [
         "node10"
       ]